Love Found at Death's Door (aka Chapter 1)

 "I assume you have a plan, then?"

 Alek smiled at her.
-"Of course, but don't worry; I've done this before."
+"Of course, but don't worry; I have experience with this sort of thing."

-By the time they reached the barn, the clouds had blotted out the sun.
+By the time they reached the barn, clouds had blotted out the sun.
 It was almost guaranteed to rain, but Alek doubted the presence of lightning.
 He wondered how long they'd be stuck down here, in the heart of his enemies' land.
-Even though Austria-Hungary was allied with the Germans, he still considered them his personal enemy.
-After all, they had tried to kill him.
+Even though Germany were allies to Austria-Hungary they were still his personal enemy; they had tried to kill him, after all.

 Alek shivered a bit as the wind picked up.
 Slipping his arms into the sleeves of the farmer's long coat he walked inside the barn, where he found Dylan buttoning the spats on his boots.
 "I must say, you'd make a fine farmer's son."
 Alek said.